ibm-cloud-docs/satellite/iam.md

 |-----|---|---|-----|-----|-----|--------|---|
 | Set the configuration version that a cluster group is subscribed to in {{site.data.keyword.satelliteshort}} Config. | `setSubscription`| [`subscription update --version`](/docs/satellite?topic=satellite-satellite-cli-reference#cli-config-subscription-update)| | | | | ![Feature available.](images/icon-checkmark-filled.svg) |
 {: class="comparison-tab-table"}
-{: caption="Actions that you can take with platform access roles." caption-side="top"}
+{: caption="Actions that you can take with platform access roles." caption-side="bottom"}
 {: #platform-table4}
 {: tab-title="Subscription"}
 {: tab-group="iam-platform"}